deck-app/wordpress-core/README.md

 ## Wordpress

-This repo maintained by Deck Developer
+This repo maintained by Developer